energyquantified/eq-python-client/docs/userguide/timeseries.rst

     <Value: date=2020-01-04 00:00:00+01:00, value=33299.36>,
     <Value: date=2020-01-05 00:00:00+01:00, value=13151.01>]

-You can also decide the aggregation method.
+You can also decide on the aggregation method.
 Let's load the maximum wind production per day:

    >>> from energyquantified.time import Frequency